bioinfweb/JPhyloIO/README.md

 *JPhyloIO* is distributed under [LGPL](http://bioinfweb.info/JPhyloIO/License/LGPL).
 More information can be found at http://bioinfweb.info/JPhyloIO/.

+## Getting started

+We have several [tutorials](http://r.bioinfweb.info/JPIODemo) available that show how to use *JPhyloIO* for reading and writing phylogentic data step by step.
+Additionally the [general documentation](http://bioinfweb.info/JPhyloIO/Documentation) provides and overview and contains a detailed [JavaDoc](http://bioinfweb.info/JPhyloIO/Documentation/API/Latest/).
+If you have further questions, feel free to contact [@BenStoever](https://github.com/BenStoever) at stoever@bioinfweb.info.

 ## Source code

 This *GitHub* repository in a synchronized mirror of the [master repository at bioinfweb](http://bioinfweb.info/Code/sventon/repos/JPhyloIO/list/).
 Feedback and pull requests are welcome.
 Synchronization was made possible by [SubGit](https://subgit.com/).